 Projects of interest: Queerology, Non-Binary Leeds, West Yorkshire Queer Stories, QTIPOC Leeds, Mermaids.

-Pride: Leeds Pride will take place next on 1 August 2021.
-Trans Pride Leeds has been postponed for 2020 with new date TBA.
+Pride: Leeds Pride and Trans Pride Leeds have both been postponed till 2022, with new dates TBA.

 Liverpool